Firdausi Qadri

-Firdausi Qadri (born March 31, 1951) is a Bangladeshi scientist with specialization in immunology and infectious disease research.
-She has worked over 25 years on the development of vaccines for cholera and has expertise on other infectious disease like ETEC, Typhoid, Helicobacter pylori, rotavirus, etc. Currently, she is working as a director for Centre for Vaccine Sciences of International Centre for Diarrhoeal Disease and Research, Bangladesh (icddr,b).
+Firdausi Qadri (born 31 March 1951) is a Bangladeshi scientist with specialization in immunology and infectious disease research.
+She has worked over 25 years on the development of vaccines for cholera and has expertise on other infectious diseases like ETEC, Typhoid, Helicobacter pylori, rotavirus, etc. Currently, she is working as a director for Centre for Vaccine Sciences of International Centre for Diarrhoeal Disease and Research, Bangladesh (ICDDR,B).
 She also serves as chairperson of the Institute for developing Science and Health initiatives.
 Her scientific achievements lie in enteric infections and vaccines including Vibrio cholerae and enterotoxigenic Escherichia coli—major causes of severe diarrhea.
-She has also focused on studying the immune response in H.pylori infected people in Bangladesh and the responses in patients with typhoid fever as well as vaccinees.
-The Government of Bangladesh awarded her the Independence Day Award in 2023.
+She has also focused on studying the immune response in Helicobacter pylori infected people in Bangladesh and the responses in patients with typhoid fever as well as vaccinees.
+The Government of Bangladesh awarded her the Independence Award in 2023.

 Education and professional qualification

 Qadri got her BSc and MSc degree in biochemistry and molecular biology from the University of Dhaka in 1975 and 1977 respectively.
 In 1980, she got her PhD degree in biochemistry/immunology from University of Liverpool.
-After completing her postdoc in immunology from icddr,b she joined as an associate scientist in 1988 in the same institution.
-Currently, she is the senior scientist and director of Centre for Vaccine Science at icddr,b.
+After completing her postdoc in immunology from ICDDR,B she joined as an associate scientist in 1988 in the same institution.
+Currently, she is the senior scientist and director of Centre for Vaccine Science at ICDDR,B.